gomorpheus/morpheus-docs/integration_guides/storage/isilon.rst

 Add Dell EMC Isilon Storage Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-IMPORTANT:: Enable insecure mode on the NFS Settings.
+IMPORTANT:: Enable insecure mode on the NFS settings.
 This allows non-root ports to be used.

 #.
 Select the Infrastructure link in the navigation bar.
 #.
 Select the Storage link in the sub navigation bar.